bvirxx/bLUe_PYSIDE/README.md

 LICENSE

- This project is licensed under the LGPL 3
+ This project is licensed under the LGPL V 3